How to Deploy Windows App Win32 Using Intune |Language Pack

 Program

-In this part of the process, you need to specify the commands to install and uninstall this app.
-As you might have noticed, there is a setup file that is used during the creation of the IntuneWin package.
-The same batch file name “LanguagePack.cmd” can be used for Install and uninstall in this scenario.
+In this part of the process, you must specify the commands to install and uninstall this app.
+As you might have noticed, a setup file creates the IntuneWin package.
+In this scenario, the same batch file name, “LanguagePack.cmd,” can be used for Installation and uninstallation.

 • Enter the Install command